"The secret to success is to work harder than everyone else when you're young, save your money, and then take massive risks."

 Jason Calacanis is an Enneagram Type 3

-The Achiever's operating system runs on a simple loop: "I am what I accomplish.
+The internal loop sounds like: "I am what I accomplish.
 If I stop achieving, I stop existing."

-This pattern creates some of the most dynamic, charismatic, and productive people in any industry.
-It also creates workaholics who struggle to separate their identity from their resume.
+This produces some of the most dynamic, charismatic, and productive people in any industry.
+It also produces workaholics who can't separate their identity from their resume.

-Jason checks every box.
+Jason is in the second category too.
 His hustle isn't just strategic.
 It's existential.

 Jason Calacanis's Upbringing